 “Tell me what happened the night of the shooting.”

 “Dad told me that Jeff had come for Max.
 I explained that Jeff would harm Max and thanked him for saving him.
 Dad told us to stay at home in case Jace’s father came for the dog.
 We did, but Max had to go out.
 We were on the front lawn when Jeff came flying around the corner in his car and drove up on the lawn.
 We knew he wanted Max, so Jace was holding the dog back.
 When Jeff got out of his car, we saw his gun.
 He demanded we give him Max.
 Jace held Max behind him and swore he would never give Max up.
 That’s when Jeff fired the first shot.
 All the neighbor’s lights came on.
-My Dad and Mom, umm Susan, came out the front door.
+Dad and Mom, umm Susan, came out the front door.
 Max leaped in front of Jace.
 Jeff fired two more times.
 I jumped in front of Max and Jace.
-My dad had gone and gotten his rifle, while Mom, umm Susan, was calling the police.
+My dad had gotten his rifle, while Mom, umm Susan, was calling the police.
 We started arguing with Jeff that he was in big trouble already and that he should put the gun down.
 I heard the police sirens coming toward us.
 Dad came out with his rifle and ordered Jeff to put down his gun.
 Jeff fired again.
 Dad shot him in the leg.
 He fell down.
 I ran over and grabbed his gun, while Max was attacking him by pulling on his leg.
 I turned back and saw Jace, lying on the ground, looking at me.
 I ran over to him and held his head.
 He said my name and died.
 I started screaming and crying.
 Mom came over and held me.
 The next thing I remember is sitting on the front steps with a blanket over me.
 I heard the paramedics say they had gotten a pulse.
 They took him away in the ambulance.
 I tried to go too.
 Susan found out they were going to Mercy and my parents drove me there.
 We waited but Jace was dead.”